 - Slice bread, making sure not to cut all the way through.

-- Put other ingredients into a food processor and mix.
+- Put remaining ingredients into a food processor and whizz until combined.

 - Spread mixture into each slice of the bread.